KrgKO/libra-play/readme.md

 ## Note for transfer libra
 If wallet does not exist (does not recover wallet) transfer libra is impossible. **Sender must to stay in current libra client's walllet**

-## NodeJS child_process and shell
-Sometimes child_process cannot do multiple thing in the mean time like if want to read file and execute command we cannot control the flow.
-So, we need to use 2 library that will be able to execute command in the mean time (difference process in term of event loops)

-## Bug when recover transaction then transfer
+Weird thing when recover transaction then transfer with scenerio
-Scenerio:
 ```
     create account
     create account